 The following figure shows the OR operator max at work, evaluating the antecedent of the rule 3 for the tipping calculation.
 The two different pieces of the antecedent (service is excellent and food is delicious) yielded the fuzzy membership values 0.0 and 0.7 respectively.
 The fuzzy OR operator simply selects the maximum of the two values, 0.7, and the fuzzy operation for rule 3 is complete.
 The probabilistic OR method would still result in 0.7.

-Before applying the implication method, you must determine the rule's weight.
-Every rule has a weight (a number between 0 and 1), which is applied to the number given by the antecedent.
-Generally, this weight is 1 (as it is for this example) and thus has no effect at all on the implication process.
-From time to time you may want to weight one rule relative to the others by changing its weight value to something other than 1.
+Before applying the implication method, you must determine the rule weight.
+Every rule has a weight (a number from 0 through 1), which is applied to the number given by the antecedent.
+Generally, this weight is 1 (as it is for this example) and thus has no effect on the implication process.
+However, you can decrease the effect of one rule relative to the others by changing its weight value to something other than 1.

 After proper weighting has been assigned to each rule, the implication method is implemented.
 A consequent is a fuzzy set represented by a membership function, which weights appropriately the linguistic characteristics that are attributed to it.
 The consequent is reshaped using a function associated with the antecedent (a single number).
 The input for the implication process is a single number given by the antecedent, and the output is a fuzzy set.
 Implication is implemented for each rule.
 Two built-in methods are supported, and they are the same functions that are used by the AND method: min (minimum), which truncates the output fuzzy set, and prod (product), which scales the output fuzzy set.

-Because decisions are based on the testing of all of the rules in a FIS, the rules must be combined in some manner in order to make a decision.
+Since decisions are based on testing all the rules in a FIS, the rule outputs must be combined in some manner.
 Aggregation is the process by which the fuzzy sets that represent the outputs of each rule are combined into a single fuzzy set.
-Aggregation only occurs once for each output variable, just prior to the fifth and final step, defuzzification.
+Aggregation only occurs once for each output variable, which is before the final defuzzification step.
 The input of the aggregation process is the list of truncated output functions returned by the implication process for each rule.
 The output of the aggregation process is one fuzzy set for each output variable.

 probor (probabilistic OR)

-In the following diagram, all three rules have been placed together to show how the output of each rule is combined, or aggregated, into a single fuzzy set whose membership function assigns a weighting for every output (tip) value.
+In the following diagram, all three rules are displayed to show how the rule outputs are aggregated into a single fuzzy set whose membership function assigns a weighting for every output (tip) value.